IceLuna/Eagle/docs/source/latest_release.rst

 35. Fixed a bug when renaming one entity could affect another.

-36. Fixed a crash when attaching-deleting entities.
+36. Fixed a crash when attaching/deleting entities.

 37. Fixed not triggering viewport resize functionality for simulation.

 38. Fixed C# ``RigidBodyComponent.IsKinematic()`` calling wrong C++ function.

-39. Fixed visibility of some C# functions.
+39. Fixed access visibility of some C# functions.

 40. Fixed a crash when setting/reading a string to/from C# during runtime.